Zoroastrianism

 Zoroastrian sites in Tajikistan

 Mugh Teppe (or Kalai Mugh) in Istaravshan, in Northern Tajikistan, together with the town museum have zoroastrian sites and artifacts.
 Takht-i-Sangin complex by the Amu Darya is the most important ancient zoroastrian site in Tajikistan.
-In addition, remains of Zoroastrianism can be found in old Panjikent.
+In addition, remains of Zoroastrianism can be found in old Panjakent.

 The Yamchun fortress in Wakhan Valley of the Pamirs is ofter referred to as the fortress of fire worshippers and in the Yashilkul lake there are about 4000 year old stone circles that are believed to be related to Zoroastrians.